bibleup/docs/docs/guide/options.md

 <p class="bu-ignore">John 3:16</p>
 ```

-::: info NOTE:
+::: tip NOTE:
-- Apart from the defaults, BibleUp internally ignores some other elements like `INPUT`, `TEXTAREA` and `SVG`.
+- Apart from the defaults, BibleUp internally ignores some other elements like `INPUT`, `TEXTAREA` and `SVG` and others.
 These are elements that should be ignored as expected.
 - The descendants of any ignored element will be ignored also.
 It doesn't matter how deeply nested the element is, all its content will be ignored.
 :::